thunkable/docs-thunkable-com/ios/troubleshooting.md

 * Download.
 Your app cannot build for reasons stated above.
 One way to check if your app is build-able is to download it to your phone first.

+* Icons.
+Apple doesn't allow you to have any icons with any transparent colors.
+We recommend app icons to be 192 x 192 px
 * Membership.
 To publish to the App Store, you'll need to sign up for [Apple Developer Program Membership](https://developer.apple.com/programs/).
 This currently costs $99 / year.

 * Login.
 Apple ID or password were entered incorrectly.
 Since we don't store either one, there's no easy way for us to check so enter it slowly